The New South Wales (NSW) Spotlight on UFOs

 contribute to UFO research and investigations in NSW the bulk of research and

-investigation seems to be undertaken either through my group UFOIC, UFOR (NSW),
+investigation seems to be undertaken either through my group UFOIC, UFO Research (NSW),

 UFOSWS, UFOESA and AUFORN.
 Public

 meetings are regularly put on by UFOR (NSW) and UFOSWS.
-Conferences have been organized by UFOR (NSW),
+Conferences have been organized by UFO Research (NSW),

 UFOESA, UFOSWS (now UFO-PRSA) and AUFORN.
 Thus a diverse and dynamic range of groups and